What is FOGO? Why are we moving to FOGO?

-If you already have a lime-green lidded garden organics bin for green waste, you will move to FOGO from March 2021.
-This includes single houses and grouped dwellings or villas with an existing kerbside collection.
-Sporting clubs, government housing and community groups with a bin collection service are also included in the transition.
+If you already have a kerbside collection with wheelie bins, you will move to FOGO from March 2021.
+This includes single houses and grouped dwellings or villas, sporting clubs, community groups, and businesses.

-If you live in a multi-unit development like a townhouse, apartment or unit with a shared onsite bulk bin collection, your FOGO service will be rolled out at a later date.
-The City will contact strata managers and caretakers of multi-unit developments to assess their waste management requirements and work with them on a case-by-case basis to roll out FOGO.
+If you live in a multi-unit development like a townhouse, apartment or unit with a shared onsite bulk bin collection, your FOGO service will start at a later date.
+The City will contact strata managers and caretakers of multi-unit developments to assess their waste management requirements and work with them on a case-by-case basis to provide a FOGO service.

 Will my bin sizes change?

 No, your collection day will stay the same.
 After you receive your kitchen caddy and start sorting your food waste, place your lime-green lid FOGO bin out every week.
 Your red lid general waste bin and yellow lid recycling bin will be collected fortnightly on alternate weeks.